BrazilianHomewrecker/gosimulator/README.md

 ###  How do I get a route added?

-At this time we are currently accepting new routes.
-Please don't just pick your own city to be near you to lower your risk of getting your account banned, please pick a useful route with rare Pokemon spawns that you can’t just get anywhere.
+At this time we are currently NOT accepting new routes.
+You can however creat a custom route for yourself, or submit it here for everyone to see and use as a custom route for themselves.

 Make the route pass by as much pokestops and poke nests as you can.
 Bad routes will eventually be removed.